-With 150 patients enrolled and at least 140 patients having available Week 52 data after completing 48 weeks of treatment, the study will have a minimum detectable difference between the two treatment groups in change from baseline in eGFR of approximately 2.2 mL/min/1.73 m2 at Week 52.
+With 150 patients enrolled and at least 140 patients having available key secondary data (i.e., Week 52 in Year 1 or Week 104 in Year 2) after completing 48 weeks of treatment, the study will have a minimum detectable difference between the two treatment groups in change from baseline in eGFR of approximately 2.2 mL/min/1.73 m2 at Week 52.
 The power calculation was based on the same analysis method and assumptions as the primary endpoint, with the following exceptions:

-- With the addition of Week 52, the model has 10 repeated measurements (Weeks 1, 2, 4, 6, 8, 12, 24, 36, 48, and 52) - Analyses at Week 52 are based on available Week 52 data from the subset of patients who complete the 48-week treatment course.
+- With the addition of Week 52, the model has 10 repeated measurements (Weeks 1, 2, 4, 6, 8, 12, 24, 36, 48, and 52) - Analyses of the key secondary endpoint are based on the ITT population.

 Since the Phase 2 and Phase 3 cohorts are independent sets of patients, the Phase 2 analysis will not impact the type I error rate for the Phase 3 analysis.
 The analysis of efficacy will use an unstructured covariance structure, which is expected to have approximately the same power as the analysis with compound symmetry used for study planning.
-The method for maintaining strict control of the Type I error will be described in the statistical analysis plan.
+The methods for handling missing data, and for maintaining strict control of the Type I error will be described in the statistical analysis plan.
+Analysis methods for Year 2 endpoints will be similar to Year 1 endpoints.
+Analysis of the Year 2 endpoints is independent of the Year 1 analysis of efficacy.